 - Poor attic ventilation - If your attic isn’t well ventilated, moisture filled air that typically rises to the attic can get trapped in the decking and cause mold to form, resulting in curling shingles.

-- Improperly installed shingles - If you didn’t use Overhead Solutions for your roof’s installation, your shingles could have been placed not using enough nails, or nailed shingles in the wrong places.
-This can allow for the shingle to come lose, and result in curling shingles.
+- Improperly installed shingles - Your shingles could have been placed not using enough nails, or nailed shingles in the wrong places.
+This can allow for the shingle to come loose, and result in curling shingles.

 - Shingles that weren’t lined up properly - The tar line wasn’t lined up by an experienced professional on each shingle, so the shingles haven’t adhered properly.
 This leads to curling shingles, or shingles that could potentially fall off.